Getting Started

 pip install "abstractcore[mlx]" # Apple Silicon local inference (heavy)

-pip install "abstractcore[vllm]" # GPU inference server integrations (heavy)
+pip install "abstractcore[vllm]" # NVIDIA CUDA / ROCm inference (heavy)

 # Optional features